VolmitSoftware/docs/holoui/11-runtime-architecture.md

 2. `holders.computeIfAbsent(player, SessionHolder::new)`, then `SessionHolder.openSession(data, handle)`.
 3. `SessionHolder.openSessionLocked` runs under `sessionLock`:
    - When `!player.isOnline()`, no session is created and the incoming handle is terminated with `QUIT`.
-   - `detachSession(true)` tears down any existing session, records its id as `lastSession`, publishes `null` into the open-menu snapshot store, and returns its handle.
-That handle is terminated with `REPLACED` after the lock is released.
+   - The current session remains attached while the replacement is prepared.
-   - `openMenus.publish(playerId, data.getId())` — published *before* the session is constructed, so a component that resolves a placeholder in its constructor (every toggle, through its `condition` and its two eagerly built icons) already reads the incoming menu id.
+   - `openMenus.publish(playerId, data.getId())` happens before replacement construction, so constructor-time placeholders see the incoming menu id.
-   - `new MenuSession(data, player, handle)` computes the anchor and constructs components.
-Every built-in component factory returns a component; the loop skips a `null` returned by any future implementation.
-A duplicated id keeps the first component and logs a warning; later duplicates are not added to the render, tick, or click lists.
+   - `new MenuSession(data, player, MenuSessionOptions.personal(...))` computes the transform and constructs components.
+A duplicated id keeps the first component and warns; later duplicates are absent from render, tick, and click lists.
-   - `MenuSession.open()`.
-   - `handle.markOpen()` when the session came from the API.
-   - `HoloUiTelemetry.incrementMenusOpen()` only after construction and open both succeed.
+   - `replacement.open()` spawns its packet entities.
+   - Only after success does the holder commit root/history state, swap `session`, mark an API handle open, increment telemetry, close the previous session, and terminate its handle with `REPLACED`.

-If construction or `open()` throws, the holder closes the partial session, which removes any display entities already spawned, clears the session reference and placeholder snapshot, and does not increment the open-menu counter.
-The detached previous handle still terminates with `REPLACED`; an incoming API handle terminates with `OPEN_FAILED`.
-The failure is then rethrown for the command or API caller to log, and the failed session is not retained.
+If construction or `open()` throws, the holder closes the partial replacement, restores the previous session and placeholder snapshot, leaves navigation and telemetry unchanged, terminates an incoming API handle with `OPEN_FAILED`, and rethrows the failure.
+A failed submenu or replacement therefore cannot blank a working menu.

-`MenuSession.open()` captures `initialY = -player.getEyeLocation().getYaw()` once and then calls `component.open()` for every component. `MenuComponent.open()`:
+`MenuSession` creates a `MenuTransform` from the player's feet anchor, the definition offset, the current yaw and `uiScale`. `MenuSession.open()` refreshes its facing from the player's eye yaw and then calls `component.open()` for every component. `MenuComponent.open()`:

-1. `adjustRotation()` rotates the component location about the player's eye by `initialY`.
+1. `applyTransform()` resolves the component's raw local offset, display yaw and scale through the session transform.
 The icon is still null here, so no teleport packet is produced.
 2. `createIcon()`. `MenuIcon.createIcon` dispatches on the icon data type; a `MenuIconException` is logged and falls back to the missing-icon `TextImageMenuIcon`.
 If that fallback also throws, an `IllegalStateException` carrying both failures aborts the open and reaches the transactional rollback path.
 3. `icon.spawn()` — creates the display entities and sends spawn and metadata packets to the session player.
 4. `onOpen()`.
 For `ClickableComponent` this is `refreshPlane()`.
 5. `open = true`.

-The `PlayerSnapshotStore<String> openMenus` written in this path is what `HoloUiPlaceholderExpansion` answers `menu.open` and `menu.id` from (see [Expressions & Placeholders](/holoui/07-expressions-placeholders)).
+The `PlayerSnapshotStore<String> openMenus` written in this path is what `HoloUiPlaceholderExpansion` answers `menu.open` and `menu.id` from (see [07 - Expressions & Placeholders](/holoui/07-expressions-placeholders)).
 The holder captures the player UUID once at construction and always publishes under that captured id.

+`/holoui move` takes a separate mutation path: `HoloCommand.move` checks `holoui.command.move`, then `MenuSessionManager.moveSession` delegates to `SessionHolder.moveSession` under `sessionLock`.
+The holder returns false when no menu is open; otherwise `MenuSession.move` replaces only the transform anchor with the player's current feet location, then reapplies component positions, icon orientation and clickable planes.
+Facing yaw and scale are preserved, so the command is translation-only.
+It does not replace the session, publish a different placeholder snapshot, change history or telemetry, fire open/close events, terminate an API handle, or persist JSON.

 ### 2.2 Menu history

-`lastSession` is recorded only when a session is detached with `history = true`, which happens exclusively on the replace path. `/holoui close` calls `destroySession(player, false)`, which sets `lastSession = null`. `/holoui back` therefore reopens a menu that was displaced by another open and reports "no previous menu" after an explicit close.
-Holder removal on quit means history does not survive a relog.

-`openLastSession` re-resolves the id through `ConfigManager` and goes through `createNewSession`, so `HoloUiMenuOpenEvent` fires again and a deleted definition simply fails.
+Native `push` appends the outgoing id to the front of a per-holder deque, `replace` swaps the active menu without adding history, `back` resolves and removes the first history entry only after a successful open, and `home` resolves the captured root then clears history on success. `close`, definition teardown, quit, and holder removal clear root and history; history never survives a relog.

+Every target is re-resolved through `ConfigManager`, requires `holoui.open.<id>`, and fires `HoloUiMenuOpenEvent`.
+A missing target, denied permission, cancelled event, or failed replacement leaves the current session and history intact.

 Holder removal happens on quit and on tick-time dispatch failure only.
 A holder with no session and no preview stays in the map until the player disconnects.